FrancescoCappio/OODDetectionBench/README.md

 The pretrained models for CutMix, SimCLR and SupCLR, CSI, supCSI should be downloaded and put in the `pretrained_models` directory.
+In order to enable easy results replication we collected the torch versions of all the needed models [here](https://drive.google.com/file/d/1zRxNO9uiZUdAwXYGA5EJkURobbD9dwOn/view?usp=sharing).

 ### Table 1